HH197/Grad-Learn/README.md

 <img width="600" height="600" src="https://github.com/HH197/ZINB-Grad/blob/main/Figures/batch_corrected_clusters.png">
 </p>

-These graphs show clearly that without performing batch correction, the technical variability will cause the cells in the same cell population to construct different clusters, which will be misleading in the downstream analysis.
-Moreover, it shows that after considering batch annotations, ZINB-Grad accounts for the technical variability and results in a biologically meaningful latent space.
+These graphs show that after considering batch annotations, ZINB-Grad accounts for the technical variability and results in a biologically meaningful latent space.

 We used the entropy of batch mixing to measure the batch effect correction.
 We randomly selected 100 cells from batches and found 50 nearest neighbors of each randomly chosen cell to calculate the average regional Shanon entropy of all 100 cells.
 The procedure is repeated for 100 iterations, and the average of the iterations is considered as the batch mixing score.
 We could not use ZINB-WaVE for the RETINA data set as it was too large for ZINB-WaVE to handle.
 The batch mixing scores for scVI and ZINB-Grad are 0.64 and 0.54, respectively.